Learning low-level vision

 |MERL Report: ||TR99-12: William T. Freeman, Egon C. Pasztor

 IEEE International Conference on Computer Vision, Corfu, Greece, 1999

-We describe a learning-based method for low-level vision problems--estimating scenes from images.
-We generate a synthetic world of scenes and their corresponding rendered images, modelling their relationships with a Markov network.
+We show a learning-based method for low-level vision problems--estimating scenes from images.
+We generate a synthetic world of scenes and their corresponding rendered images.
+We model that world with a Markov network, learning the network parameters from the examples.
 Bayesian belief propagation allows us to efficiently find a local maximum of the posterior probability for the scene, given the image.
 We call this approach VISTA--Vision by Image/Scene TrAining.
 We apply VISTA to the "super-resolution" problem (estimating high frequency details from a low-resolution image), showing good results.
-To illustrate the potential breadth of the technique, we also apply it in two other (simplified) problem domains.
-We learn to distinguish shading from reflectance variations in a single image.
 For the motion estimation problem, we show figure/ground discrimination, solution of the aperture problem, and filling-in arising from application of the same probabilistic machinery.